Splitting fields and general differential Galois theory: Ideals of tensor products

-\begin{theorem} Let $K$ be a differential field.
-Then there exists a differentially closed field $L$ containing $K$ such that the constant subfield of $L$ is the algebraic closure of $C$. \end{theorem} \begin{proof} Consider the set $\{\,B_\alpha\,\}$ of all simple differentially finitely generated algebras over $K$ up to isomorphism.
-Let $\frak p$ be as in theorem~\ref{algconst}.
-The residue field of $\frak p$ will be denoted by $L_1$.
-In the same manner we shall obtain the field $L_2$ from $L_1$ and so on.
-Thus, we have ascending chain of fields
+\begin{theorem} Let $K$ be a differential field with subfield of constants $C$.
+Then there exists a differentially closed field $L$ containing $K$ such that the field of constants of $L$ is the algebraic closure of the field $C$. \end{theorem} \begin{proof} Consider the set $\{\,B_\alpha\,\}$ of all simple differentially finitely generated algebras over $K$ up to isomorphism.
+Consider an ideal $\frak p$ as in Theorem~\ref{algconst}.
+Let $L_1$ be the residue field of the ideal $\frak p$.
+By performing the same procedure for $L_1$, we obtain $L_2$, for $L_2$ we obtain $L_3$, and so on.
+As a result we obtain the ascending chain of differential fields

-The desired field $L$ is defined by the equality $L=\cup_k L_k$.
-The condition that there are only algebraic over $C$ constants in $L$ is satisfied.
+We set $L=\cup_k L_k$.
+We see that the field thus constructed does not contain non-algebraic constants.
+Note that the field $L_{k+1}$ is constructed so that for any nontrivial differential ideal of the ring of differential polynomials over the field $L_k$ there exists a common zero in the field $L_{k+1}$.